 Is An Annuity Right For You?

-Annuities are not as popular as their close cousin – the RRIF.
+An Annuity is not as popular as its close cousin – the RRIF.
 Deciding on what works best for you will depend on a combination of factors including:

 3. Estate Protection: RRIFs can easily be transferred to a surviving spouse’s RRIF or wrapped up and included in the estate of the deceased’s.
 For annuities, payments to a surviving spouse are only available if you have a guarantee period option or have set it up as a joint annuity/survivor option.